On the physics of nested Markov models: a generalized probabilistic theory perspective: Results

 The proof is quite intuitive.
 Since we only add vertices corresponding to observed variables, the effect on any original vertex in $G$ is not changed.
 Specifically, the outgoing systems of each latent variable remain the same; for each observed vertex $v$ in $G$, its incoming systems remain the same; and for every measurement choice, the physical measurement performed on the system is the same.
 We leave the formal proof in Appendix~\ref{app:prop2}.

-Now, let us inspect the operations in Def.~\ref{def:hypergraph} and~\ref{def:projection}.
-Physically, $\IND(H(G))$ is defined via conditional independence constraints, thereby representing the minimal requirement to define the physical rules of calculating a probability kernel in consistency with relativity principles.
-Furthermore, as shown by Proposition~\ref{prop:onelatent}, $\IND(H(G))$ provides a complete algebraic characterization of the equalities in $\GPT(H(G))$.
-Based on these facts and in light of Proposition~\ref{prop:projection}, we are encouraged to define the following causal model.
+Now, let us inspect the operations in Definitions~\ref{def:SWIG} and~\ref{def:projection}.
+Physically, $\IND(\VVSplit(G))$ is defined via conditional independence constraints, thereby representing the minimal requirement to define the physical rules of calculating a probability kernel in consistency with relativity principles.
+Recall that pursuant to Proposition~\ref{prop:already_seminetwork}, $\IND\bigl(\VVSplit(G)\bigr)=\NEST\bigl(\VVSplit(G)\bigr)$.
+This universality encourages us to define a causal model consisting of the projection of the set of kernels that are ordinary Markov with respect to the visible-vertex-split graph.